mjastad/uptick/README.md

 # Uptick Application
 The uptick application is designed to be used as a boiler plate for provisioning infrastructure, and application deployment and devlopment.
-The application supports both MSSQL, and Mongoose databases, with extensions for PGSQL, and MySQL...
+The application supports MSSQL,MySQL, PGSQL, and Mongo databases, with Oracle extensions...

 ![uptick](./img/uptick.png)